 The Federation government is focused on privatizing or restructuring some SOEs based on the Federation Agency for Privatization’s 2019 privatization plan.
 The privatization plan includes the fuel retailer Energopetrol dd.
-Sarajevo, the engineering company Energoinvest, the aluminum smelter Aluminij Mostar and the insurer Sarajevo-Osiguranje.
-In 2016, the Federation Government sold its stake in the Sarajevo Tobacco Factory (39.9 percent stake), and BiH’s largest pharmaceutical company, Bosnalijek (19 percent stake).
+Sarajevo, the engineering company Energoinvest, and the insurer Sarajevo-Osiguranje.
 The remaining companies listed in the privatization plan have posted losses and suffered significant declines in their value, while others have only a small amount of government ownership.
 The Federation government rejected media speculation that it plans to privatize the two majority government-owned telecom companies, BH Telecom (90 percent stake) and HT Mostar (50.1 percent stake).
 At the same time, it has completed due diligence on the two telecom companies as part of its arrangement with the IMF.

 The privatization process in the RS is carried out by the RS Investment Development Bank (IRBRS).
 Many prospective companies have been already privatized, and out of 163 not yet privatized companies, many are being liquidated or undergoing bankruptcy.
 In 2016, the RS government announced plans to sell its capital in 22 companies but the plan has not been implemented yet.
 The plan envisions the privatizations to take place via the sale of government shares on the stock exchange.
 Although the RS National Assembly passed a decision that the entity has no plans to privatize the energy sector, the RS government maintains the possibility of joint ventures in the energy sector.

 Foreign and local companies conduct some corporate social responsibility activities and there is a general awareness of standards for responsible business conduct.
 More could be done in this area to respond to BiH’s various social and economic needs.
 In general, consumers tend to view favorably companies that initiate and carry out charitable activities in the local market.
 Corporate governance is not part of the broader economic mindset, and shareholder protection is not a priority.
 The financial system is not yet developed enough to understand and apply principles of corporate governance and shareholder protection.
-The local American Chamber of Commerce (AmCham) has recently set up an Ethics and Compliance Committee to raise awareness about responsible business conduct and make it a more routine part of doing business in BiH.
+The BiH Consumer Ombudsman leads efforts to ensure that consumers are aware of their rights and takes action against organizations that have been accused of violating consumer rights.
+The local American Chamber of Commerce (AmCham) has an Ethics and Compliance Committee to raise awareness about responsible business conduct and make it a more routine part of doing business in BiH.

 Corruption remains prevalent in many political and economic institutions in Bosnia and Herzegovina and raises the costs and risks of doing business.
 BiH’s overly complex business registration and licensing process is particularly vulnerable to corruption.
 The multitude of state, entity, cantonal, and municipal administrations, each with the power to establish laws and regulations affecting business, creates a system that lacks transparency and opens opportunities for corruption via parafiscal fees.
 Paying bribes to obtain necessary business licenses and construction permits, or simply to expedite the approval process, occurs regularly.
 Foreign investors have criticized government and public procurement tenders for a lack of openness and transparency.

-Transparency International’s (TI) 2019 Corruption Perception Index ranked BiH 101 out of 180 countries.
+Transparency International’s (TI) 2020 Corruption Perception Index ranked BiH 111 out of 180 countries.
 According to TI, relevant institutions lack the will to actively fight corruption; law enforcement agencies and the judiciary are not effective in the prosecution of corruption cases and are visibly exposed to political pressures; and prosecutors complain that citizens generally do not report instances of corruption and do not want to testify in these cases.
-In 2011, BiH established a state level agency to prevent and coordinate efforts to combat corruption; while officially active, the agency has shown limited results.
+In 2011, BiH established a state level agency to coordinate efforts to combat corruption; while officially active, the agency has shown limited results.